-We have not completed the clinical trials necessary to support an application for approval to market any of our product candidates, including ProTmune, FATE-NK100, or FT500.
-Furthermore, we have not initiated or conducted any clinical trials necessary to support an application for approval to market FT516 or any other product candidates that we may identify.
+We are heavily dependent on our ability to complete the clinical development of, and obtain regulatory approval for, our product candidates.
+We have not completed the clinical trials necessary to support an application for approval to market any of our product candidates.
 We, or any investigators who initiate or conduct clinical trials of our product candidates, may experience delays in our current or future clinical trials, and we do not know whether we or our investigators will be able to initiate, enroll patients in, or complete, clinical trials of our product candidates on time, if at all.
 Current and future clinical trials of our product candidates may be delayed, unsuccessful or terminated, or not initiated at all, as a result of many factors, including factors related to: